2 FAM 800

 (c) Hires as part of a full-service contract.

-(3) The term aircraft means a device that is used or intended to be used for flight.
-Federal Aviation Administration Notice identifies unmanned aircraft as aircraft flown by a pilot regardless of where the pilot is located.
-As such, this policy and the term aircraft applies to both manned and Unmanned Aircraft Systems (UAS).
+The term aircraft means a device that is used or intended to be used for flight, regardless of where the pilot is located.
+As such, this policy and the term aircraft applies to both manned aircraft and UAS.

 (1) 31 U.S.C.
 1343, which states an appropriation is available to buy, maintain, or operate an aircraft only if the appropriation specifically authorizes the purchase, maintenance, or operation; and